Maha Navaratri (Sarada Navaratri) – 9 Nights

 But on the occasion of Lord Rama’s birthday, a two-day festival is conducted.
 A special court or Asthana is held for Lord Sri Rama on Sri Rama Navami (Chaitra Suddha Navami).

-In the morning, deities of Lord Rama, Goddess Sita, Lakshmana and Sri Anjaneya receive a sacred bath in the ‘RanganayakulaMandapam’ in the premises of the temple.
+In the morning, deities of Lord Rama, Goddess Sita, Lakshmana and Sri Anjaneya receive a sacred bath in the ‘RanganayakulaMandapam’ on the premises of the temple.

 Sri Rama is then taken out in a grand procession astride His favourite devotee Hanuman (SiriyaTiruvadi in Sri Vaishnava terminology).
 The vahanam is gloriously bedecked with sweet-smelling flowers and Sri Rama is adorned in special jewellery.